alestiago/license_lens/packages/spdxlib/README.md

 import 'package:spdxlib/spdxlib.dart';

 void main() {
-  // 😎 Simple access for specific SPDX license by its identifier:
+  // 😎 Simple access to a specific SPDX license:
   SpdxLicense.$MIT;

   // 👮‍♂️ Access the rules associated with a specific license: